sdsc-hpc-training/tscc-workshops/tscc-101-Oct19/2-tscc-getting-started/1-logging-on-to-tscc.md

     - [Getting Domain Name & Host Information](#term-app-dn-info)
 * [Expand your knowledge using TSCC User guide](#tscc-user-guide)

-Note: if you have any difficulties completing this task, please contact Institute staff at <consult@sdsc.edu>.
+Note: For TSCC consulting, contact TSCC support: tscc-support@ucsd.edu

-## <a name="obtain-your-tscc-account"></a>Obtain your tscc account:
+## <a name="obtain-your-tscc-account"></a>Obtain your TSCC account:

-To obtain a trial TSCC account see the TSCC Guide:  https://www.sdsc.edu/support/user_guides/tscc-quick-start.html
+To obtain a trial TSCC account see the TSCC Guide:  https://www.sdsc.edu/services/hpc/tscc-purchase.html

 [Back to Top](#top)
 <hr>